CGI-IUGS/timescale-ont/README.md

 An alignment with the ISO 19100 models is now provided through [thors/iso.ttl](./rdf/thors/iso.ttl) and [gts/iso.ttl](./rdf/gts/iso.ttl)

+Datasets (timescales) that use this ontology are in https://github.com/CGI-IUGS/timescale-data.

 **NOTE:** this repository is a subtree forked from https://github.com/GeoscienceAustralia/geosciml.org/tree/master/resource/static/ontology/timescale